bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 to document the project, workspace use and setup.

 ### Understanding ports
-In a previous section workspace was started with a port range mapping ***-p 8020-8034*** and additional separate port mapping ***9000:8035***.
+In a previous section workspace was started with a port range mapping ***-p 8020-8035***.
 This is because workspace contains a set of applications with browser-based UI

 | Port      | Application               |
 | --------- | ------------------------- |